Frequently Asked Questions

 Other principles of the order include, but are not limited to: Patriotism to country, Love of home, Loyalty to family and friends, Teamwork, and Service to Others.

-Is Rainbow a religious organization?
+Is IORG a religious organization?

 No!
 The International Order of the Rainbow for Girls is a youth service organization for young women.